Welcome back to another topic under 30 Days of Money Management Tips! Today I wanted to discuss emergency fund basics.

 Put away bonuses, commission and side hustle

-If you earn any extra income outside of your regular day job, consider transferring a portion of it to your emergency fund.
+If you earn any extra income outside of your regular day job, like a side hustle, consider transferring a portion of it to your emergency fund.
 This is a great idea if you already contribute a percentage of your regular paycheck to your 401K or savings account and are feeling stressed about stretching your paycheck.
 By contributing extra income money to your emergency fund, you can add as much or as little as you feel comfortable with.

 Use your tax return